In more complex codebases, a single customer interaction will often involve multiple services and languages. For example, maybe you want to:

 Because of the deterministic and consistent nature of bucketing, it is acceptable to bucket users multiple times across SDKs.
 However, when experimenting across server-side and client-side SDKs, you might find it helpful to bucket users on the server-side to ensure a consistent experience:

-- If your client doesn’t have access to the user ID and/or attributes needed for bucketing, you can bucket users on the server, then pass along the decision and data required to the client
+- If your client does not have access to the user ID and/or attributes needed for bucketing, you can bucket users on the server, then pass along the decision and data required to the client

 - If you maintain many different client SDKs across other platforms, it may lighten your implementation workload to consolidate bucketing